BrianRamsay/conway-display/README.md

 ## Usage

-Patterns are stored as \*.rle files in a patterns directory \\
+Patterns are stored as \*.rle files in a patterns directory.
 Use the Reset button to start over with a new pattern.

-TODO Toggle Speed, Color, or pattern with buttons \\
+TODO Toggle Speed, Color, or pattern with buttons
 TODO Read new patterns from web url

 ## Pattern File